 Not only did Parks start one of the most important movements in history, she was also heavily involved with her community and the African-American plight.
 She served as secretary of the NAACP, advisor to the NAACP youth council, tried to register to vote several times before it was legal, and was a member of the Board of Advocates of Planned Parenthood.

 Parks worked as a seamstress until 1965 when U.S. Representative John Conyers hired her as secretary for his congressional office in Detroit.
 In 1987, she co-founded the Rosa and Raymond Parks Institute for Self Development in honor of her husband who died of cancer in 1977.
 She died at the age of 92 on October 24, 2005.

 Rigoberta Menchu was raised in the Quiche branch of the Mayan culture in Guatemala amidst civil war.
-At a young age she became involved in social reform activities though the Catholic Church and became a prominent figure in the women’s rights movement.
-She grew up in a peasant family in a village that was often visited by Marxist guerillas and attacked by the Guatemalan army.
+At a young age, she became involved in social reform activities through the Catholic Church and became a prominent figure in the women’s rights movement.
+She grew up in a peasant family in a village that was often visited by Marxist guerrillas and attacked by the Guatemalan army.

 During the disruptive time in her town, Menchu lost her parents, two brothers, a sister-in-law and three nieces and nephews.
 Rigoberta became involved with the Committee of the Peasant Union in 1979 after her family had been targeted as being a part of guerilla activities.
 She remained politically active while teaching herself Spanish and other Mayan languages.

 In 1980 she participated in a strike for better working conditions for Pacific Coast farm workers and was regularly active in large demonstrations.
 She later joined the radical 31st of January Popular Front, where she educated peasants in resistance to massive military oppression.
 After fleeing to Mexico, Rigoberta became an organizer of resistance to oppression in the struggle for Indian peasant people’s rights.